nicky-nym/nicky-nym.github.io/index.md

 ## <span class="chapter">_Chapter 2_ &mdash; Mobility for prosperity, not for speed</span>

-The [impossible streets & intersections](#1) are designed to yield **faster travel times** and **higher throughput**, compared to conventional city streets in places like San Franisco or Manhattan New York.
+The [impossible streets](#1) & intersections are designed to yield **faster travel times** and **higher throughput**, compared to conventional streets in cities like San Franisco or New York.

 ### Beyond a faster commute

 You might think that faster travel times would lead to faster commute times, but, surprisingly, that's usually not the case.
 Instead, when faster travel is possible, most people choose to use it to travel **further per day**, instead of using it to travel for **less time per day**.
 (See [Rules of thumb: Marchetti](#marchetti).)

-The result of faster travel times is not shorter commute times for everyone, but is instead an increase in daily **kinematic range** for everyone.
+In practice, the result of faster travel times is not shorter commute times for everyone, but is instead an increase in daily **kinematic range** for everyone.

 ### <a name="kinematic_range"></a>Kinematic range